CairnCoder/CairnCoder/README.md

 ## Welcome

 I learned to code through the UK BBC Microbit endeavour back in 2017 (ish).
 Since then I have learned alot and done various personal projects, only a few of which are listed here.
 They are at different stages of completion and size.
 Some have effective commentory while others are sparse.
-There is a tendency for UI development, but only because those projects can then use it in daily life.
+There is a tendency for UI development, but only because those projects can be used in daily life.

 Please remember:
-- I don't have a Computer Science degree, but did take programming in some Physics/Maths modules at university.
+- I don't have a Computer Science degree, but did take some Physics/Maths programming modules at university.
-- I do have a life outside of coding and can only do it in my spare time.
+- I do have a life outside of coding and can thus only code in my spare time.
-- I have an understanding of coding structures upto class inheritance, pointers, etc.
+- I have an understanding of coding structures upto class inheritance, pointers, etc, and an idea of basic algorithums.
 - I will continue to add personal projects.
 - Academic projects are not listed here.